Open for Dancing

 A Sense of Place - Open for Dancing's documentary

 Open for Dancing has been made into a feature length film by our videographer Rocco Michaluk of RI Film.
 We've finished up a successful Kickstarter campaign to fund the post-production costs.
 The film includes interviews with our 2011 choreographers, Zach Morris, Marta Renzi and Christine Sandorfi plus the film of their dances at Fort Adams, the Norman Bird Sanctuary and Ron Fleming's beautiful beech tree, in combination with footage from past Open for Dancing festivals and all the wonderful festival events, open-air ballroom dances, tai chi on the rocks, that go into this transformative festival every other September.
-This year, we remembered O4D on its off-year with a gala premiere of A Sense of Place at the Jane Pickens Theater and Event Center on September 20, 2012.
+We remembered O4D on its off-year with a gala premiere of A Sense of Place at the Jane Pickens Theater and Event Center on September 20, 2012.

 Open for Dancing 2011